Perspective | The beat goes on, but without the classic, hand-cranked eggbeater

 Brian figures that his employees have probably never seen an eggbeater.

-“They put everything in a mixer then turn it on,” he said.
+“They put everything in a mixer, then turn it on,” he said.

 Perhaps it’s time to convince hipsters that manual eggbeaters are cool.
 Stranger things have made comebacks — vinyl records, film cameras, the goatee.